icshwi/e3training/workbook/chapter04.md

 ### 3-2.cmd

-This script contains a fully working IOC---inspect it thouroughly.
+This script contains a fully working IOC - inspect it thouroughly.

 * Can you find the warning?
 * How does this script use `E3_CMD_TOP`?
 Is it useful to define where other files are?